-For many seniors, it's been a long time since our English classes in school and most of the terms for the way we write have long sine left our heads.
-You may think it doesn't matter that you don't know the names for the parts of your speech when you're only writing in your journal about your latest trip to the Aurora dental clinic, but understanding your speech can help you become a better reader and writer too.
+For many seniors, it's been a long time since English class in school and most of the terms for the way we write have long since left our heads.
+You may think it doesn't matter that you don't know the names for the parts of your speech when you're only writing in your journal about your latest trip, but understanding your speech can help you become a better reader and writer too.
 This article is all about phonetics.

 Phonetics is the study of the sounds of human speech.
 You might wonder - how can it help me to study the sounds of speech when I only ever WRITE?
 The answer, of course, is that when you write, especially when you write dialogue, you are attempting to mimic human speech patterns.
 If you understand what they are, you will have an easier time of it than simply muddling your way through or wondering why it's not sounding right when you read it aloud.

 Learning about phonetics is especially important for oral storytellers, because the way you use your voice when you tell your stories has an impact on how the audience receives your content.
 Phonetics is also very important to people who are just learning to read or hoping to improve their reading, because by following the rules of phonetics students can learn to sound out unfamiliar words, like Pilates, without having to ask an instructor how to say it.